 Students are responsible for their enrollment!
 Effective fall 2006, enrolled students must take action to drop/withdraw themselves from any classes.
 The University no longer cancels students' classes for failure to settle their account.

-If you drop or withdraw from one or more courses through the first two days of a summer session, you will receive a 100 percent credit; during the third or fourth day, a 75 percent credit.
-During the fifth or sixth day, a 50 percent credit; and during the seventh or eighth day, a 25 percent credit.* No refund will be made thereafter.
+If you drop or withdraw from one or more courses through the first two days of a summer session, you will receive a 100 percent credit; during the third or fourth day (thrid day for Third Summer), a 75 percent credit.
+During the fifth or sixth day (fourth day for Third Summer), a 50 percent credit; and during the seventh or eighth day (fifth day for Third Summer), a 25 percent credit.* No refund will be made thereafter.
 Refund checks, if applicable, will be issued by the Bursar’s Office subsequent to the refund period.
 Refer to the refund schedule for specific dates.

-- Through the first two days of a summer session, 100 percent credit*: After early registration and through the first two days of First or Second summer (first day of Third summer), students may withdraw from all classes online via myUSI, using the Add or Drop Classes function (refer to the Schedule of Classes for Web registration details).
-Computer stations are also available in the Office of the Registrar for students who need assistance with the withdrawal process.
+- Through the first two days of a summer session, 100 percent credit*: After priority registration and through the first two days of a summer session, students may withdraw from all classes online via myUSI, using the Add or Drop Classes function (refer to the Schedule of Classes for Web registration details).
+Computer stations are also available in the Registrar's Office for students who need assistance with the withdrawal process.
 Students may also withdraw from the term in person at the Office of the Registrar; only the student's signature is required.

 - Beginning the third day of a summer session, through 4:30 p.m. on the last day of class before the final exam (75 percent credit or less*): Online withdrawals are not available beyond the first two days of a summer session*.
-Students may withdraw from the term in person at the Office of the Registrar by submitting a Withdrawal From All Classes form.
-The student’s signature is required, as well as the signature of the Academic Dean of the student's major.
-A completed withdrawal form will also be accepted by fax to 812/464-1911.
+Students may withdraw from the term in person at the Registrar's Office by submitting a Withdrawal From All Classes form.
+The student’s signature is required, as well as the signature of the Academic Dean (or approved designee) from the college of the student's major.
+The student is responsible for securing the signature/approval requried to withdraw from the semester.
 Until all steps in the procedure have been completed, the student is still enrolled in their courses.
-Until all steps in the procedure have been completed, the student is still enrolled in their courses.
+A completed withdrawal form will also be accepted by fax to 812-464-1911 or scanned and emailed to email@example.com.

-No grade is recorded for classes dropped prior to the third day a summer session*.
-A student who completes a Withdrawal From the Semester/term procedure beginning the third day through the third week of First or Second summer (through the twelfth day of Third summer)* will receive the grade of "W" for all courses dropped.
-Students who complete the Withdrawal From the Semester/Term procedure starting the fourth week (thirteenth day of Third summer)* through the last day of class before the final exam will receive the grade of "W" if passing at the time of withdrawal.
-However, if failing at the time of withdrawal, the student may receive a grade of "F".
+Classes dropped prior to the end of the 100 percent refund period will not be retained on the student's academic transcript and no grade is recorded.
+Classes dropped via the Withdrawal From the Semester/Term procedure beginning the third day of the session through the third week of First or Second summer (through the twelfth day of Third summer)* will be dropped "without evaluation."
+The dropped course(s) will be retained on the student's academic transcript and the student will receive a grade of W for the dropped courses.
+Classes dropped via the Withdrawal From the Semester/Term procedure beginning the fourth week (thirteenth day of Third summer)* through the last day of class before the final exam will be dropped "with evaluation."
+The dropped course(s) will be retained on the student's academic transcript and the student will receive a grade of W if passing at the time the course is dropped.
+However, if failing at the time the course is dropped, the student may receive a grade of F. *See note below regarding the drop/refund schedule for courses that meet other than the standard length.

 If a student receives financial aid but is unsure of the impact a Withdrawal From the Semester/Term will have on that financial aid, it is recommended that the student contact the Student Financial Assistance Office prior to the withdrawal.
 Students with a Stafford Loan must complete an exit counseling session.
 Failure to complete the exit counseling session will prevent the release of the student’s academic transcript.